wittawasw/wittawasw.github.io/slides/code_reviews.md

 - Code Review is a process in Quality Control, reducing risks from
   - Confused logic.
   - Bad performance from Bad design.
-- Code Review is a method for transferring knowledge.
+- Code Review is also a method for transferring knowledge.